Short Stories

 Rubbing my eyes I looked again, and tried to remember.
 I know I hadn’t owned a white shirt for years, and certainly didn’t have a black suit.
 But there, on the chair, lay these scrupulously clean garments.

-Bending down I smelt the newness, saw the sharp creases which were a legacy from a steam iron, then looking around I noticed the room was lit with an eerie green glow, as though a storm cloud had crept into the room overnight, and had become trapped.
+Bending down I smelt the newness, saw the sharp creases which were a legacy from a steam iron, then looking around I noticed the room was lit with an eerie green glow, as though a storm cloud had crept into the room overnight and had become trapped.

 Maybe I’d left a window open, and one of those early morning fogs had slithered into the room.
 Weird though!